• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Jessica Aduwo received her BA in Biology from Smith College, after which she received the Cancer Research Trainee Award from the Radiation Oncology Branch of the National Cancer Institute.
 A recipient of the ASCO Medical Student Research Award, she is a member of the Ohio State University College of Medicine class of 2025 and aspires to become a Radiation Oncologist.
-She joined the McClelland Lab in 2024 where she had led work on evaluating informative censoring bias in randomized clinical trials.
+She joined the McClelland Lab in 2024 where she has led work on cancer screening and evaluating informative censoring bias in randomized clinical trials.

 broken image